-At the opposite pole is the progressive Cottagecore community proclaiming opposition to modernity based on a loss of conservative values and fondness for a pre-capitalist economic system.
+At the opposite pole is the progressive Cottagecore community proclaiming opposition to modernity based on losing conservative values and fondness for a pre-capitalist economic system.

 For example, TradWife subculture members often recourse to Cottagecore imagery, fashion, memes, and similar aesthetics to promote their views.

-The group supports the revitalization of traditional heteronormative gender roles, a popular aspect of the right ideology.
+The group supports revitalizing traditional heteronormative gender roles, a popular aspect of the right ideology.

 Cottagecore imagery is also used by the Eco-Fascist and Eco-Nationalist circles that uphold western colonialist and eurocentric views.

-As such, Cottagecore gets a lot of heat for promoting and romanticizing the idea of farming life as a celebration of colonial aesthetics, especially in the context of North American and Australian social constructs.
+As such, Cottagecore gets a lot of heat for promoting and romanticizing farming life to celebrate colonial aesthetics, especially in the context of North American and Australian social constructs.